Triplet correlations in superconductor/antiferromagnet heterostructures: dependence on type of antiferromagnetic ordering: Conclusions

 \section{Conclusions}

 In this paper we investigated the types and magnitude of the N\'eel triplet superconducting correlations, which are induced in homogeneous antiferromagnetic superconductors and S/AF heterostructures with an arbitrary two-sublattice antiferromagnet.
 The superconductivity suppression resulting from the singlet-triplet conversion is also studied.
-It is shown that the appearance of the N\'eel triplet correlations is very sensitive to the type of the antiferromagnet order.
+It is shown that the appearance of the N\'eel triplet correlations is very sensitive to the type of the antiferromagnetic order.
 In antiferromagnetic superconductors and S/AF heterostructures with $G$-type antiferromagnetic order near half-filling the checkerboard N\'eel triplet correlations with approximately the same amplitude as conventional triplets in S/F heterostructures are induced.
-At the same time, if the exchange field of the antiferromagnet is small as compared to the conduction band width, $A$-type or $C$-type N\'eel triplet correlations of noticeable amplitude are never generated in antiferromagnetic superconductors and S/AF heterostructures with layered superconductors of $A$ and $C$-type.
+At the same time, if the exchange field of the antiferromagnet is small as compared to the conduction band width, $A$-type or $C$-type N\'eel triplet correlations of noticeable amplitude are never generated in antiferromagnetic superconductors and S/AF heterostructures with layered antiferromagnets of $A$ and $C$-type.
 The amplitude of such correlations is proportional to the small factor $h/t$.
-The general reason of such discrepancy is the impossibility to reach a good nesting condition in layered superconductors.
+The general reason of such discrepancy is the impossibility to reach a good nesting condition in S/AF heterostructures with antiferromagnets of such types at any parameters of the materials.
 The strong weakening of the $A$-type or $C$-type N\'eel triplet correlations at reasonable values of the exchange field with respect to the checkerboard N\'eel triplet correlations leads to the fact that the conventional singlet superconductivity is suppressed by the layered antiferromagnetic order to a much lesser extent than by the checkerboard antiferromagnetic order at the same value of the exchange field.

 Thin-film S/F and S/AF heterostructures (the term "thin-film" means that the superconducting layer thickness does not exceed the superconducting coherence length $\xi_S$) are frequently described in the framework of an effective model, when the heterostructure is changed by a homogeneous superconductor with the exchange field of the specific type.
 In the present paper we demonstrated that in S/AF heterostructures with layered antiferromagnets only conventional triplet correlations or checkerboard N\'eel correlations are induced depending on the orientation of the antiferromagnet with respect to the S/AF interface.
 This means that one should be careful when choosing an effective homogeneous model describing a heterostructure.
 For example, as follows from the above, a S/AF heterostructure with a layered antiferromagnet within the framework of an effective model can correspond to a ferromagnetic order or a checkerboard antiferromagnetic order of the effective exchange field of a homogeneous antiferromagnetic superconductor.